Amboseli, Ol Pejeta & Mara in Style

 Exclusive 8-night safari to the famous Masai Mara reserve, home to the Great Wildebeest Migration from July to October.
 Next, travel to Mombasa for a tropical African beach break, creating the perfect East African beach&bush safari.

 Sustainable Tourism Safari

 Enjoy a 9-night luxury safari in Africa's prime safari destination, Kenya.
 Discover snow-capped mountains, savanna grasslands and enjoy game drives.
 All of the camps in this itinerary belong to the "Long Run" initiative which fosters community development.

 Travelling on a budget but still want to experience the highlights of Kenya?
 Then this 11-night itinerary is ideal.
 Travel with your private local guide and safari vehicle and drive around the countryside to Kenya’s best and most beautiful areas.

 Kenya Escape Adventure

-This adventurous 7-night Kenyan safari takes guests from the bustling capital city, Nairobi, to the best game reserves Kenya has to offer.
+This adventurous 7-night Kenya Escape Adventure Safari takes guests from the bustling capital city, Nairobi, to the best game reserves Kenya has to offer.
 After 1 night in Nairobi, guests will be transferred to the Samburu National Reserve, Lake Nakuru National Park and the famous Masai Mara.